-Finding Internships and Internship Alternatives During COVID-19
+Finding Internships and Jobs Before and After COVID-19

 The impact of COVID-19 on students and graduates looking for internships

 It may not surprise you to learn that many graduates and students found it difficult to make plans a few weeks or months ahead during the pandemic.
 The spread of the coronavirus disrupted regular routines and upcoming plans on a global scale.
 Normal actions like applying for summer internships felt strange or far more challenging than you may have expected in this new environment.

 Internships are traditionally one of the most popular ways to try out a potential career path and get real-life work experience.
 As students and graduates navigate their summer break following the coronavirus outbreak, they may come to find many new opportunities for in-person and remote internships.
 Though the pandemic may not have decreased the overall number of internships available today, it did change the way many companies hire and conduct business.
 Expect to utilize teleconferencing software, group messaging applications or other remote-friendly software when interviewing for and working at some internships.
 Other internships may use a hybrid model.